Derealization: Description

-The degree of familiarity one has with their surroundings is among one's sensory and psychological identity, memory foundation and history when experiencing a place.
-When persons are in a state of derealization, they block this identifying foundation from recall.
-This "blocking effect" creates a discrepancy of correlation between one's perception of one's surroundings during a derealization episode, and what that same individual would perceive in the absence of a derealization episode.
+The degree of familiarity one has with their surroundings is among one's sensory and psychological identity, memory foundation, and history when experiencing a place.
+People experiencing derealization block this identifying foundation from recall.
+This "blocking effect" creates a discrepancy of correlation between one's perception of one's surroundings during derealization and what one would perceive in its absence.

 Frequently, derealization occurs in the context of constant worrying or "intrusive thoughts" that one finds hard to switch off.
 In such cases it can build unnoticed along with the underlying anxiety attached to these disturbing thoughts, and be recognized only in the aftermath of a realization of crisis, often a panic attack, subsequently seeming difficult or impossible to ignore.
 This type of anxiety can be crippling to the affected and may lead to avoidant behavior.
 Those who experience this phenomenon may feel concern over the cause of their derealization.
-It is often difficult to accept that such a disturbing symptom is simply a result of anxiety, and the individual may often think that the cause must be something more serious.
+It is often difficult to accept that such a disturbing symptom is simply a result of anxiety, and one may think the cause must be something more serious.
 This can, in turn, cause more anxiety and worsen the derealization.
-Derealization also has been shown to interfere with the learning process, with cognitive impairments demonstrated in immediate recall and visuospatial deficits.
-This can be best understood as the individual feeling as if they see the events in third person.
+Derealization has also been shown to interfere with the learning process, with cognitive impairments demonstrated in immediate recall and visuospatial deficits.
+This can be best understood as the feeling of seeing events in third person.